dpwiese/personal-website/content/posts/react-native-canvas-charts.md

 [React Native Charts Wrapper](https://github.com/wuxudong/react-native-charts-wrapper) is a wrapper around the native charting libraries [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) for Android and [Charts](https://github.com/danielgindi/Charts) for iOS, the latter of which I'd enjoyed using in a native iOS project some years ago.
 I expect performance is significantly better than the SVG options, but at the expense of additional installation steps due to the use of native code.
-In addition, matching styling of these charts on other platforms (e.g. web) would add effort if consistentcy was desired.
+In addition, matching styling of these charts on other platforms (e.g. web) would add effort if consistency was desired.
 I really wanted to find a solution that minimized the use of native code, could share styling and configuration with a web-based implementation, and was performant enough to plot thousands of data points simultaneously, and plot data streamed at 60 FPS.

 Given the above constraints, it seemed to leave two main options.